medusajs/examples/segment-integration/README.md

 yarn dev # or npm run dev
 ```

-You can test the integration out by placing an order or sending a `POST` request to the `/store/products/:id/viewed` API route.
+You can test the integration out by placing an order.

 ## Copy into Existing Medusa Application

 If you have an existing Medusa application, copy the following directories and files into your project:

-- `src/api/store`
-- `src/api/middlewares.ts`
 - `src/modules/segment`
 - `src/subscribers`
 - `src/workflows`